MrBanannaMan/NEO-M8U-Configuration-Files/README.md

 - [ ] Configure the NEO-M8U Module to track GPS, GLONASS, and Galileo Satellites in Windows
 - [ ] Poll raw NMEA 0183 data in Windows
 - [ ] (Optional) Map the NMEA data to Google Earth from U-Center *KML file from "Database Export" command in U-Center*
+- [ ] Configure the NEO-M8U Module to track GPS, GLONASS, and Galileo Satellites in Linux
-- [ ] Configure the NEO-M8U Module to track GPS, GLONASS, and Galileo Satellites in ROS/Linux
+- [ ] Configure the NEO-M8U Module to track GPS, GLONASS, and Galileo Satellites in ROS
 - [ ] Poll & bag "NavSatFix" data specified by: http://docs.ros.org/api/sensor_msgs/html/msg/NavSatFix.html
 - [ ] (Optional) Map the NavSatFix data to Bing Maps or others depending on API's and time availabe.